BBC Knowledge (magazine)

-BBC Knowledge Magazine was a magazine covering science, nature and history which was launched in 2008; it closed in November 2012.
+BBC Knowledge Magazine was a magazine covering science, nature and history which was launched in 2008 and ceased publication in November 2012.

 The magazine's now-defunct website described it thus:

 BBC Knowledge Magazine - the new magazine about science, nature and history...invention, innovation and more.
 Sir Francis Bacon was right about knowledge.
 It is power.
 Ben Franklin agreed, "An investment in knowledge always pays the best interest."